West Hollywood: a city brought together by the LGBTQ community

 Email This Story

-The LGBTQ community in the city of West Hollywood is celebrating its 30 anniversary this year.
+The LGBTQ community in the city of West Hollywood is 31 year old.

 So far, it has already celebrated with events like One City One Pride with WeHo 1 year of Marriage Equality and Into the Streets 40 Days of LGBTQ Arts.